University of California

 Enrolling in a Medicare plan

-UC has a special Medicare Coordinator Program for Medicare-eligible retirees and their Medicare-eligible dependents who live outside California.
+UC has a special Medicare Coordinator Program for Medicare-eligible retirees and their Medicare-eligible spouses or domestic partners who live outside California.

 For California retirees, below are non-Medicare plans and the corresponding partner Medicare plans.